turingschool/backend-curriculum-site/module2/lessons/activerecord_associations.md

 * last_name
 * course_id

-The `module_id` on student indicates that there is a one-to-many relationship between module and student.
+The `course_id` on student indicates that there is a one-to-many relationship between module and student.
 More specifically, it indicates that a module has many students and a student belongs to a module.
 How do we know this?

 Sample courses table: